juju/docs/src/en/config-aws.md

 have not signed up for one yet, it can obtained at [http://aws.amazon.com](http://aws.amazon.com).

+You can configure Juju for use with AWS by issuing the following command:

+    juju quickstart -i

+And follow the instructions for generating a config for AWS by scrolling down to "Create a new environment" and selecting "new Amazon EC2 environment" and then fill in the appropriate fields.

-You should start by generating a generic configuration file for Juju, using the
+You can also generate a generic configuration file for Juju, using the
 command:

     juju generate-config